Approach

 ongoing

-Lead time, standstill, missed follow-ups: before and after, in numbers.
-If it doesn't work, you see that as clearly as we do.
+Lead time, standstill, rework, margin, and dependency: before and after, in your numbers.
+If it fails, you see that as clearly as we do.
 Then we stop or rebuild.

 You keep